Vintage-Geek/Vintage-Geek/README.md

 - 👀 I’m interested in coding
 - 🌱 I’m currently trying to learn coding usig GitHub
 - 💞️ I’m looking for help in coding
-- 📫 If you are interested to help, you can connect to me in LinkedIn; Profile: Senthoorbalan Baskar
+- 📫 If you are interested to help, you can connect to me in.        - 📂 LinkedIn; Profile: Senthoorbalan Baskar

 <!---
 Vintage-Geek/Vintage-Geek is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.